Rockz1152/Public/Windows/SU10-RegMap.md

 - Current User
   - Windows Explorer > Disable ads in Windows Explorer/OneDrive
-  - Search > Disable extensions of Windows search with Bing
+  - Search > Disable extension of Windows search with Bing
   - Taskbar
     - Disable People icon in the taskbar
     - Disable search box in the taskbar